Skip to main content

 Frequently Asked Questions

-Star Trek: Resurgence is a role playing game with science fiction theme.
+Star Trek: Resurgence is a casual role playing game with drama and science fiction themes.

 Star Trek: Resurgence is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.